 (2) no person can have a power to appoint any part of the property to any person other than the surviving spouse; and

-(3) the property must be taxable at the donee-spouse’s death (in the case of a bequest, the first decedent’s executor makes an irrevocable election that the property remaining at the surviving spouse’s death is taxable in her estate).
+(3) the property must be includible in the donee-spouse’s gross estate (in the case of a bequest, the first decedent’s executor makes an irrevocable election that the property remaining in the QTIP at the surviving spouse’s death is includible in her gross estate).

-Also, a life estate with power of appointment in the donee spouse qualifies for the marital deduction.
+Also, as another exception to the terminable interest rule is a life estate created for the surviving spouse in which he or she has a general power of appointment with respect to the underlying property qualifies for the marital deduction.
 Marital deduction trusts are discussed in detail in Chapter 24.

 Gift Tax Charitable Deduction

-A donor making a transfer of property to a qualified charity may receive a charitable deduction equal to the value of the gift (to the extent not already excluded by the annual exclusion).
-The net effect of the charitable deduction, together with the annual exclusion, is to avoid gift tax liability on gifts to qualified charities.
-There is no limit on the amount that can be passed, gift tax free, to a qualified charity.
+A donor making a transfer of property to a qualified charity may receive a charitable deduction equal to the value of the gift.
+The net effect of the charitable deduction is that all gifts to charity are exempt from gift tax.
+Thus, there is no limit on the amount that can be passed, gift tax free, to a qualified charity.

 The gift tax deduction is allowed for all gifts made during the calendar year by U.S. citizens or residents if the gift is to a qualified charity.
 A qualified charity is defined as (a) the United States, a state, territory, or any political subdivision or the District of Columbia if the gift is to be used exclusively for public purposes; (b) certain religious, scientific, or charitable organizations; (c) certain fraternal societies, orders, or associations; and (d) certain veterans’ associations, organizations, or societies.

-Technically, the charitable deduction is limited.
+Technically, although all charitable gifts are exempt from gift tax, the charitable deduction is limited.
 A charitable deduction is allowed only to the extent that each gift exceeds the annual exclusion.
-For example, during 2013, a single client makes total gifts of $56,000: $28,000 to his daughter and $28,000 to The American College.
-After taking annual exclusions, gifts qualifying for the charitable deduction would amount to $14,000 (the $28,000 gift to The American College less the $14,000 (in 2013) annual exclusion).
+For example, in 2015, a single client makes total gifts of $56,000: $28,000 to his daughter and $28,000 to The American College.
+After taking annual exclusions, gifts qualifying for the charitable deduction would amount to $14,000 (the $28,000 gift to The American College less the $14,000 (in 2015) annual exclusion).
 Therefore the client’s charitable deduction would be limited to $14,000.
-The reason for the rule is this: If the annual exclusion were already deducted, the allowance of a charitable deduction equal to the total amount of the gift would result in an extra $14,000 exclusion.
-The operation of these rules is illustrated below.

 In certain cases a donor will transfer a remainder interest to a qualified charity.
-A personal beneficiary will be given all or part of the income interest in the transferred property, and the charity will receive the remainder at the termination of the income interest.
-Where a charitable remainder is given to a qualified charity, a gift tax deduction is allowable for the present value of that remainder interest only if at least one of the following conditions is satisfied:
+A non-charitable beneficiary will be given all or part of the income interest in the transferred property, and the charity will receive the remainder at the termination of the income interest.
+Where a charitable remainder interest is given to a qualified charity, a gift tax deduction is allowable for the present value of that remainder interest only if at least one of the following conditions is satisfied:

 (1) the transferred property was either a personal residence or a farm; or